stephenkettley/pension-calculator/README.md

 - Brainstorm and challenge design decisions before implementation.
 - Generate configuration snippets and boilerplate where appropriate.
 - Accelerate front-end styling and UI refinement.
+Also, to generate the graph as I have never used Chart.js before.
 - Suggest additional test cases and identify potential edge cases.
 - Review code for opportunities to improve readability, robustness, and maintainability.

-I intentionally **accepted** suggestions that kept the solution simple, production-ready, and aligned with good software engineering principles.
+When it came to using AI, I intentionally **accepted** suggestions that kept the solution simple, production-ready, and aligned with good software engineering principles.
 I **rejected** suggestions that unnecessarily increased complexity or expanded the project beyond the intended scope of the assessment.

 The primary tools used were **ChatGPT** for engineering discussions, code review, configuration assistance, and UI refinement, **Cursor** for selective development assistance and **CodeRabbit** for pull request and code review.

 The area where AI was used the least was the **backend implementation and business logic**, as this is one of my strongest technical areas.
 The API design, validation, calculations, and overall backend architecture were implemented by myself, with AI serving primarily as a reviewer rather than the author of the solution.

 All AI-generated suggestions were reviewed, understood, and adapted before being incorporated into the project.

+With more time I would love to have explored the use of a tool like **Playwright** for full end-to-end testing.
 <br><br>

 ## What I Would Do With More Time
 If given additional time, I would continue evolving the application from a retirement calculator into a more comprehensive retirement planning platform.
 Potential future enhancements include:

-- Explored the use of a tool like **Playwright** for full end-to-end testing.
 - AI-powered retirement planning assistance capable of explaining projections, answering retirement-related questions, and suggesting ways to achieve different financial goals.
 - More comprehensive front-end and back-end automated test coverage, including end-to-end browser testing.
 - User authentication and personal accounts.